 Do you care about hairstyles?

 Yes, I do, as you know our hair is our crowning glory, and it is very important to invest in styling our hair.
 As for me, my hairstyle is very dependent on the seasons.
 During wintertime, I go for a layered hairstyle, and for the other seasons, I love to have a bob cut.

 (Answer 2) (For men)

-Yes definitely!
-I’m particular in choosing the right hairstyle that really suits me.
+Yes, definitely!
+I’m particular about choosing the right hairstyle that really suits me.
 My hairstyle should complement the shape of my face.
-I always choose quiff or pompadour as I look good on those hairstyles.
+I always choose quiff or pompadour as I look good in those hairstyles.

 Well not much, whenever I go to a hair salon, I just let my hairdresser do the styling.
 I have so much trust in her that I give her the freedom to style my hair as long as it fits me well.

 Crowning glory [noun] – the best or outstanding feature

 Invest [verb] – to spend money on styling one’s hair